wilidgasoft/myCodePath-preWork/README.md

 - [ ] Add filter in the Bookmarks by kind of content
 - [ ] Allow to change your feed about your mood or interest

+Youtube

+- [ ] Short videos navigation like TikTok
+- [ ] A reminder for videos that you have interest to watch later

 ## Notes

 One of the chellenges that I got was how change the fontSize in the Label.